 Providing accession numbers allows linking to and from established databases and integrates your article with a broader collection of scientific information.

-Most articles published in PLOS Neglected Tropical Diseases are organized into the following sections: Title, Authors and Affiliations, Abstract, Author Summary, Introduction, Methods, Results, Discussion, Acknowledgments, References, Figure Legends, Supporting Information Captions, and Tables.
+Most articles published in PLOS Neglected Tropical Diseases are organized into the following sections: Title, Authors and Affiliations, Abstract, Author Summary, Introduction, Methods, Results, Discussion, Acknowledgments, References, and Supporting Information Captions.
+Figure Legends and Tables should be inserted immediately after the first paragraph in which they are cited in the article file.
+PLOS articles do not support text footnotes.
+If your accepted submission contains footnotes, you will be asked to move that material into either the main text or the reference list, depending on the content.
 Uniformity in format facilitates the experience of readers and users of the journal.
 To provide flexibility, however, the Results and Discussion can be combined into one Results/Discussion section.
 All manuscripts must contain line numbers.
 Although we have no firm length restrictions for the entire manuscript, we urge authors to present and discuss their findings concisely.

 In addition to the guidelines below, please refer to our downloadable sample files to make sure that your submission meets our formatting requirements:

 The title should be specific to the study yet concise, and should allow sensitive and specific electronic retrieval of the article.
 It should be comprehensible to readers outside your field.
 Avoid specialist abbreviations if possible.
 Titles should be presented in title case, meaning that all words except for prepositions, articles, and conjunctions should be capitalized.
 If the paper is a randomized controlled trial or a meta-analysis, this description should be in the title.